-Most Common NY Pests
+Most Common New York Pests

 New York is home to various pests, from carpenter ants and cluster flies to wildlife like mice and bats.
 These pests are drawn to the warm, dark and tiny spaces within your home and can be a nuisance for many New York residents, with some even causing structural damage or carrying disease and bacteria.

-Keep reading to learn more about identifying these pests and how Pestech Pest Solutions can safely control them to protect you and your family in the event of an infestation.
+Learn more about identifying these pests and how Pestech Pest Solutions can safely control them to protect you and your family in the event of an infestation.

 If you’ve noticed an infestation of red beetles with black spots, they’re likely Asian lady beetles.
 These pests are an invasive species near-identical to the common ladybug.
 While ladybugs are highly beneficial and harmless insects that prefer forests and grassy areas, lady beetles seek warm spaces to hibernate over the winter.
 They can appear in a few colors, including yellow, orange and red, with a random number of spots on their wings.